ssc-sp/MSC-pipeline-eval/README.md

 #### **Testing Sparks Dataframe:**
 * This script is an example of how the databricks environment can be efficiently implemented in a way that maximizes it's benefits
-* We used the GeoMet API to
+* We used the GeoMet API and delta tables to implement spark jobs to demonstrate the strengths of Databricks and spark
+* While comparing Pandas dataframes and spark delta tables, the spark methods of splitting, operating and joining together made runtimes longer for small files of less than 500,000 records
+  * However this can be tested on larger datasets with UDFs to test runtime differences

 ### **Work To Do**
 * Create a demo of a time series map using a library such as folium